larsid/fogbed/README.md

 ![](https://img.shields.io/badge/Ubuntu-20.04-orange.svg)
 # Fogbed

 Fogbed is a framework and toolset integration for rapid prototyping of fog components in virtualized environments using a desktop or distributed approach.
 Its design meets the postulated requirements of low cost, flexible setup and compatibility with real world technologies.
-The components are based on Mininet network emulator with Docker container instances as fog virtual nodes.
+The components are based on [Mininet](https://github.com/mininet/mininet)/[Containernet](https://github.com/containernet/containernet) network emulator with Docker container instances as fog virtual nodes.

 # Install